Module: search#

 Overloaded function.

-convolve_cpu(self, arg0)
+convolve(self, arg0)

-Convolve the image with a PSF.
+Convolve the image with a PSF on the CPU or GPU depending on availability.

 create_stamp(*args, **kwargs)